Enough (film): Release

+Box office

 Enough was planned to be released in September 2001, but was pushed back to "early" 2002.
 It was released on May 24, 2002.
 With a production budget of $38 million, its first run grossed $40 million domestically and a total of $51.8 million worldwide.
 After its opening week, Enough ranked at No. 5 on the American Box Office chart, grossing over $14 million screened across 2,623 theaters.
 The next week, it grossed $6.8 million, dropping to No. 7 at the box office, and grossed $3.7 million after its third week, falling to No. 9.

 Home media

 Columbia TriStar Home Entertainment released Enough on DVD on October 8, 2002.
 This release came with the film in widescreen 2.40:1 and fullscreen 1.33:1, as well as the film's theatrical trailer and the music video for "Alive", performed by Lopez for the film's soundtrack.
 A VHS edition was released on March 4, 2003.
 A special edition DVD was released on September 16, 2003.
 It comes with a range of extras which includes three deleted scenes: "Strip Joint Break In", "Enough Is Enough" and "Krav Maga: Contact Combat", as well as featurettes that detail the making of the film.
 The previous DVD's extras were also included.

 During a "making-of" documentary for the film entitled "Max on the Set: Enough" Lopez stated she was attracted to Enough because it was "like a female Rocky".
 Cynthia Fuchs from PopMatters wrote an in-depth review of the special edition DVD release and said: "Just why this film needs a second DVD release is unclear, except for the apparent diktat that there is no such thing as enough or even too much J-Lo".